premchander-revature/interviewquestions/Interview Ques/Hibernate.md

 ---

-22. What are the possible methods that can be used for detached state?
+22. What are the possible methods that can be used for detached state?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)